microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/v1.0/docs/Microsoft.Graph.Users.Actions.md

 This API returns up to 11,000 group IDs.
 If more than 11,000 results are available, it returns a 400 Bad Request error with the Directory_ResultSizeLimitExceeded error code.
 As a workaround, use the List group transitive memberOf API.
+This API is supported in the following national cloud deployments.

 ### [Get-MgUserChatPermissionGrantMemberObject](Get-MgUserChatPermissionGrantMemberObject.md)
 Return all IDs for the groups, administrative units, and directory roles that a user, group, service principal, organizational contact, device, or directory object is a member of.
 This function is transitive.
 Note: Only users and role-enabled groups can be members of directory roles.
+This API is supported in the following national cloud deployments.

 ### [Get-MgUserDefaultCalendarSchedule](Get-MgUserDefaultCalendarSchedule.md)
 Get the free/busy availability information for a collection of users, distributions lists, or resources (rooms or equipment) for a specified time period.
+This API is supported in the following national cloud deployments.

 ### [Get-MgUserMailTip](Get-MgUserMailTip.md)
 Get the MailTips of one or more recipients as available to the signed-in user.
-Note that by making a POST call to the getMailTips action, you can request specific types of MailTips to \nbe returned for more than one recipient at one time.
+Note that by making a POST call to the getMailTips action, you can request specific types of MailTips to\nbe returned for more than one recipient at one time.
 The requested MailTips are returned in a mailTips collection.
+This API is supported in the following national cloud deployments.

 ### [Get-MgUserMemberGroup](Get-MgUserMemberGroup.md)
 Return all the group IDs for the groups that the specified user, group, service principal, organizational contact, device, or directory object is a member of.